Jenniferweb/omdbNominee/README.md

 # The Shoppies: Movie awards for entrepreneurs

 An application that allows the user to search and add up to 5 nominees to their desired nominated movies.
+Coded using React JS

 ## Technical Requirements:
 1. Search results should come from OMDB's API (free API key: http://www.omdbapi.com/apikey.aspx).